The Amazigh souk of Taroudant, trading in leather, silver, and stone for locals

 Souks of Taroudant

 Ochre walls, two souks, no crowds.
-The Marrakech that Marrakech used to be.
+The Marrakech that Marrakech used to be — before the riads, before the influencers, before the tour groups arrived.

 Two distinct souks: the Arab souk for spices, textiles, and household goods, and the Amazigh souk for leather, jewellery, and stone.
 Less polished than Marrakech, less overwhelming than Fes — Taroudant's markets still trade primarily for locals.